Barsukov-m/minesweeper/README.md

 # Minesweeper the Game

-This Python game has been my univesity project.
+This is a minesweeper game that was my univesity project.
-The GUI has been written on Tkinter.
+The program was written on Python, using Tkinter as GUI.

 ![The game interface](screenshot-01.png)

-**Feature list:**
+**List of features:**
 - User authentication
     - Anonymous login
     - User data file
         1. Username
         2. Password
-        3. Saved game in byte-code
+        3. Saved game (ASCII array)
-        4. Rating score
+        4. Rating
         5. Game log
 - Save and load the game
 - User rating
-- Three modes
+- Three difficulty modes

 ---
 ![Winning message box](screenshot-02.png)